sio/LibPQ/README.md

 you can add @tycho01's library as a fallback.

 Any module from that library should be supported, though some will require adding a `Load` query to your workbook.
-Follow these steps to do so (after installing LibPQ into your workbook):
+To create a `Load` alias for `LibPQ` you need to:

 - Create a new blank query
 - Replace all its code with text `LibPQ`
-- Save the query under the name "Load"
+- Save the query under the name `Load`

+Now the `Load` function will be available from `#shared` context, and you should be able to import any module from @tycho01's library.

 # Contributing